rwood022/goGirl/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)
 ## Description
 * GoGirl is a social media app that allows for solo female travelers to connect with friends and family without jeopardizing their safety.
-* Our team designed and built this application using React, CSS, JavaScript, Bootstrap, Node.js, Express.js, MondoDb, OAuth, AWS S3.
+* Our team designed and built this application using OAuth, Passport, Multer, AWS-S3, React, CSS, JavaScript, Bootstrap, Node.js, Express.js, MongoDb, .
 * The application is deployed to Heroku.

 * INSERT LINK TO APP